 - Cannot increase your Experience Mod (X-Mod) – only for reduction (reduced premiums)

-- The insurer is notified of the change – but not the employer
+- The insurer is notified of the change and the employer after 60 days

 - Instances where over-reserving may not be the cause – subrogation recovery and rarer circumstances

 WCIRB Webinar Next month on Closed Claim Rerates

 Example – I have an example that would only cause confusion.
 No example, so this is where the webinar in May comes into play – you can find out better examples there.
 I will refer back to this article or update this article after the WCIRB webinar in May.